margaritavit/min_order_picking_path/README.md

 2. Open notebook in colab
 3. Load files in colab
 4. Run notebook
-5. Optional: Try different values in node/edge removal thresholds and resolution input of louvain_communities function.
+5. Optional: Try different values in node/edge removal thresholds and resolution parameter of louvain_communities function.

 ### Part 1: Generate and visualize network of parts.
   - Nodes of parts network